In a separate post, we provide a comprehensive overview of WordPress Themes.

 WordPress.com vs WordPress.org Themes

-Theme Marketplaces & WordPress Theme Shops
+Theme Directories & Theme Vendors

-Some of the larger marketplaces don’t just sell WordPress themes.
-They can also sell WP plugins and templates for other web applications (e.g. Joomla, Drupal, etc.)
+Some of the larger theme stores don’t just sell WordPress themes.
+They can also sell WordPress plugins and templates for other web applications (e.g. Joomla, Drupal, etc.)

-Many commercial theme design firms sell themes exclusively on their own web sites, but some will also list their themes in marketplaces and directories, or even create a free or “lite” version of their themes for free directories .
+Many commercial or independent theme design firms sell themes exclusively on their own web sites, but some will also list their themes in marketplaces and directories, or even create a free or “lite” version of their themes for free directories .

-Where To Find Themes For Your Website Or Blog
+Finding Responsive Themes For Your Website Or Blog

 WordPress.org

-(WordPress.org – WP Themes Directory)
+(WordPress.org – WordPress Themes Directory)

 http://www.wordpress.org/extend/themes

-This makes it easy to find what you are looking for.
-For example, you could search for themes with predominantly pink colour design, with a three-column layout and a full-width template, or themes that support custom menus, etc.
+This makes it easy to find themes with specific features.
+For example, you could search for themes with predominantly gray colour design, with a four-column layout and a full-width template, or themes that support custom menus, etc.

-It’s a good idea to use responsive themes, and the WordPress theme filtering function lets you do just that …
+You should use responsive themes, and the WordPress theme filtering function lets you search across its entire database of free themes …

-… and bring up only themes that are “responsive” …
+… and display only themes that are “responsive” …

 ThemeForest